lsteidl/WiscShell/README.md

 # WiscShell
-Unix Shell Created as a class project for Operating Systems course
+Unix Shell Created as a class project for Operating Systems course.
+LinkedList implemented to maintain command history.

 ## Overview